 - Students will become connected to a diverse and inclusive community of STEM researchers.

 Program Eligibility and Requirements

 - Accepted students must:

 - Be enrolled as a STEM major at one of the PUMA-STEM alliance institutions with at least one semester of coursework remaining before graduation.

 - Be a United States citizen or permanent resident.

-- Students enrolled at any alliance institution will be eligible to apply for a summer research position at alliance institutions where summer research will be taking place (Benedictine University, Concordia University Chicago, College of DuPage, Dominican University, Elmhurst College, Lewis University, North Central College, and Saint Xavier University).
+- Students enrolled at any alliance institution will be eligible to apply for a summer research position at alliance institutions where summer research will be taking place (Benedictine University, Concordia University Chicago, College of DuPage, Dominican University, Elmhurst University, Lewis University, North Central College, and Saint Xavier University).

 - PUMA-STEM summer research students are required to:

 - Attend the summer research orientation, as well as all alliance-wide meetings.

 - Present their research with a poster or talk at regional conferences, such as the ACCA Student Scholarship Symposium or the Annual Louis Stokes Midwest Regional Center of Excellence Conference.
 They will also be encouraged to present at national conferences if appropriate.